ItzProvi/LendonDev/README.md

 <h1>Hey, I'm Lewis. 👋 </h1>

-<p>I am avid web developer and designer, looking for ways to expand my knowledge, experience and struggles.</p>
+<p>I am avid web developer and designer, looking for ways to expand my knowledge, experience.</p>

-<p>I've been developing and coding for the past 3 years on and off, putting in time when I can whilst I work.</p>
+<p>I've been developing and programming for over the past 3 years on and off, putting in time when I can whilst I work.</p>

-<p>I have aspirations to become a veteran developer with much knowledge and skills. 🔥</p>
+<p>I have aspirations to become a veteran developer, with much knowledge and skills about both front & backend systems and their designs. 🔥</p>

 <h2>KNOWN LANGUAGES:</h2>